Pointwise Supports the Grassroots Revitalization of an Historic Fort Worth Neighborhood

 Attention to enhancing the community environment led to building Watts Park, the first new central city public park to be built in decades, and bike- and pedestrian-friendly areas that lend themselves to the outdoor events throughout the year that draw thousands of participants.
 The district boasts award-winning restorations of apartments and bungalows and received 62 Fort Worth Weekly Best of 2011 awards to businesses, events and community leaders.

-Among the attractions on the Near Southside are Magnolia Avenue “restaurant row”, featuring mobile food trucks, cuisine ranging from gourmet to casual, nightlife and special events.
+Among the attractions (as profiled in Texas Monthly magazine, January 2017 issue) on the Near Southside are Magnolia Avenue “restaurant row”, featuring mobile food trucks, cuisine ranging from gourmet to casual, nightlife and special events.
 The landmark Paris Coffee Shop was featured on Duff Goldman's Food Network program Sugar High and restaurants such as Ellerbe Fine Foods, Nona Tata and Cat City Grill regularly receive accolades for interesting and diverse cuisine.

 Food, fun and friends characterize the upbeat atmosphere of the Near Southside's restaurant row on Magnolia Avenue.
 From landmark eateries to pubs and elegant dining venues, the historic district has a wealth of locally-owned restaurants that draw attention from the likes of the Food Network's Ace of Cakes Duff Goldman.
 Photo courtesy of Fort Worth South, Inc.